MileHacker Logo

 Helmet Use

-Helmets are recommended for adults, but not mandatory by law for cyclists in Italy.
+Helmets are recommended for adults only, but not mandatory as required by law for people on bikes within Italy.

 Personal choice for safety.